 Here are some common types of symptoms and combinations that would instigate a visit to an ENT specialist.

-- Sinus Pain: If you are experiencing pain in your face, upper teeth or in your ear, and you have other symptoms, including drainage that is obstructed or abnormal or nasal congestion, then you should see a specialist.
-One of the most common causes for such symptoms are allergies; although more serious issues may also be associated with them.
+- Sinus Pain: If you are experiencing pain in your face, upper teeth, or in your ear, and you have other symptoms, including drainage that is obstructed or abnormal or nasal congestion, then you should see a specialist.
+One of the most common causes of such symptoms is allergies; although more serious issues may also be associated with them.

 - Sore Throat: An ongoing sore throat that does not get better, even after a visit to your family doctor and a dose of antibiotics, is cause for concern.
 Difficulty swallowing and a developing loss of voice may accompany this condition.

-There could be something wrong with your throat or the symptoms and irritation may be related to a condition in another area of your body, such as your sinuses or upper digestive track.
+There could be something wrong with your throat or the symptoms and irritation may be related to a condition in another area of your body, such as your sinuses or upper digestive tract.

 - Congestion: This condition can lead to discomfort and pain, as feelings of pressure in your head cause headaches and dizziness.
 Viral infections, seasonal allergies, and acute bacterial infections can often be a result of such symptoms.
 If congestion is ongoing, it may be related to a deviated septum.